 Perhaps the best way to make these people feel what our choosiness is about would rather come from a well-known movie than from the Bible: “I know we are the chosen people.
 But once in a while can’t you chose someone else? ” (from the movie: “The fiddler on the roof.”
 This replica comes up, when the chief police officer announces to the protagonist the arrival of a pogrom in their village.

 Indeed, the Jewish people withdrew into itself with time.
 Announcing the Word of the Lord to other peoples as we swore to do it on mount Sinai, had not always been welcomed.
 Hatred, excommunication, pogroms and other kind of persecutions were the only fruit we got from it.
-What may appear to be pride and segregation from our part is just a reflex of self-defense in order to prevent us from further hostile reactions from the peoples among which we are scattered, for the seal of יהוה is on our foreheads.
+What may appear to be pride and what my seem to be segregation is just a reflex of self-defense in order to prevent us from further hostile reactions from the peoples among which we are scattered, for the seal of YHWH is on our foreheads.

 The one who is not Jewish, but still wants to be part of the Chosen People, has the opportunity to do so.
 But you should no more become a Jew for that.
 This is precisely what the Lord wants, that all of us shall become his chosen ones, but for the non-jews this happens exclusively through the Covenant with Christ.
 However, it must be known that for becoming a chosen one, we also have to accept the entire revealed Word of the Lord including the initial election of the people of Israel.
 The Alliance with Christ is only possible if these conditions are fulfilled.
 The Gentiles’ “choosiness” – albeit a little different from ours – implies the basic ministry of welcoming the new-coming members and serve them as Yeshua served his own followers.